CharterXavi/charter-official/src/markdown-pages/post-7.md

 ---
-slug: "/news/my-fifth-post"
+slug: "/news/my-seventh-post"
-date: "2019-05-08"
+date: "2019-05-05"
-title: "My FIFTH blog post"
+title: "My SEVENTH blog post"
-featuredImage: ../images/blog-content/artist.jpeg
+featuredImage: ../images/blog-content/covid.jpeg
-excerpt: 'The fifth post on this site, ever!'
+excerpt: 'The seventh post on this site, ever!'
-categories: ['Research']
+categories: ['Health']
 ---
-### The FIFTH blog post!
+### The SEVENTH blog post!
 Isn't it a great one.

 #### Heading